 The Free and Hanseatic City of Hamburg, one of the 16 states of the German federation, is the second largest city in Germany with 1.8 million inhabitants.
 In terms of formal governance, it is both a municipality and a city-state within the Federal Republic of Germany.
 There is no distinction between these administrative levels, meaning that the city-wide government of Hamburg is organised at the state-level.
-Furthermore, the city consists of seven districts with their own local parliaments who decide over questions of local importance to the districts (see Figure 1 below).
+Furthermore, the city consists of seven districts with their own local parliaments who make decisions in matters of local importance (see Figure 1 below).